Vermont Nutrition Programs & Online Degrees

 Concentration: Food Sciences - Campus Based - Visit Website

-The University of Vermont's Food Sciences concentration in the Nutrition and Food Sciences B.S. program explores food technology, policy, and safety.
-Courses such as U.S. Food Policy and Politics, Principles of Food Technology, and HACCP provide practical skills through labs and internships.
-Foundational knowledge in biochemistry and organic chemistry is required.
-This program prepares graduates for careers in food science innovation, safety, and sustainability, addressing global food challenges.
+The Food Sciences concentration in the Nutrition and Food Sciences B.S. at the University of Vermont explores food technology, policy, and safety through courses like U.S. Food Policy and HACCP.
+It includes hands-on labs and internships, requiring prerequisites in biochemistry and organic chemistry.
+This bachelor's program prepares graduates for careers in food innovation and sustainability, and requires ACT or SAT entrance exams.

 • Focus on Food Sciences.